will-johnson98/HW2-BFS/README.md

 ## Software Development Assessment

 * Write unit tests (in the test_bfs.py file) for your breadth first search

-* Replace these instructions with a brief description of bfs in your forked repo
+> Replace these instructions with a brief description of bfs in your forked repo

+Breadth-first search (BFS) traverses a graph by exploring all nodes at the current depth before moving deeper.
+In these scripts, BFS serves two functions:

+1. Traversal mode (end=None): Returns all reachable nodes in breadth-first order, starting with immediate neighbors, then their neighbors, etc.

+2. Pathfinding mode (end specified): Finds shortest path between start and end nodes by tracking the path to each visited node until reaching the target.

+The implementation uses a queue to maintain the frontier of nodes to explore, with visited tracking to avoid cycles.
+In this citation network, BFS reveals citation relationships, with paths showing how papers and faculty are connected through citations.

+Key property: Any path found by BFS in these networks represents the shortest citation chain between two nodes.

 * Automate Testing with a [Github Actions](https://docs.github.com/en/actions)